 Come from new migrant families

-The Academy Attendance Policy and Procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, will be followed to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+The Academy Attendance Policy and Procedures for unexplainable and/or persistent absence from education and for dealing with children who go missing from education, particularly on repeat occasions, will be followed to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
 This includes informing the local authority if a child leaves the academy without a new academy being named, and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child’s name from the admission register at non-standard transition points.

 Staff will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being missing, such as travelling to conflict zones, FGM and forced marriage.